hypervel/hypervel.org/docs/docs/packages.md

 ## Commands

-To register your package's Artisan commands with Laravel Hyperf, you may use the `commands` method.
+To register your package's Artisan commands with Hypervel, you may use the `commands` method.
 This method expects an array of command class names.
 Once the commands have been registered, you may execute them using the [Artisan CLI](/docs/artisan):

 ```php
 use Courier\Console\Commands\InstallCommand;